mohaminemed/LLMGooAQ/README.md

 **Note**

 We are currently working on a larger database with around 100k questions and LLM answers.
-This will enable a more meaningful assessment of LLM behavior.
+This will enable a more detailed assessment of LLM behavior.

 **Authors**